 Ron needed to keep his mind active.
 He started learning French for a year, but he felt little improvement.
 So he decided to attend university.
 He was intimidated by the size of Western’s main campus at first, so he commuted to Wilfrid Laurier for some time, before a Western academic advisor introduced him to King’s University College and its smaller, more intimate campus.

 Although multiple-choice tests and scholastic writing challenged Ron at first, he quickly started catching up.
 His grades soon showed marked improvements along with his long-term memory.

 “It’s the testing that makes a difference,” says Ron.
-“When I first went to Laurier, they suggested perhaps I would rather audit classes, and I thought, ‘No, that's not gonna make me remember,’ so they agreed to put me into first-year political science, which is a natural for me, of course.
+“When I first went to Laurier, they suggested perhaps I would rather audit classes, and I thought, ‘No, that's not going to make me remember,’ so they agreed to put me into first-year political science, which is a natural for me, of course.
 That’s the way I made my living for a long time.”

-At 15, he hitchhiked to Penticton, B.C. for a work opportunity, picked up by drunks and dropped off in the middle of nowhere along the way.
+At 15, he hitchhiked to Penticton, B.C., for a work opportunity, picked up by drunks and dropped off in the middle of nowhere along the way.
 When he hitchhiked back home months later, he found his family had moved, leaving him homeless.

 He was taken in by a friend’s family who directed him to an opportunity at a local radio station.
 Ron landed the job, and from there, went on to build a prosperous career as a political reporter that lasted over 20 years.
 He covered politics at all levels, from the legislatures in Alberta and Saskatchewan to the House of Commons in Ottawa.